RocketChat/docs-old/installation/manual-installation/centos/README.md

-# Deploying Rocket.Chat on Centos 7
+# Deploying Rocket.Chat on Centos 7.5

 > If coming from Rocket.Chat 0.x.x to 0.40.0 please see our [update notes](../../../installation/updating/from-0-x-x-to-0-40-0/)

-The following was tested with Vultr and Digital Ocean.
-Should work on Linode too.
+Tested with Rocket.Chat v0.69.2

 Add the epel repository and update everything.